 2. Factor in Color

 Flowers will also come in almost every color imaginable.
 When installing a flower garden, consider what colors will work well together and what colors may complement your current landscaping.
-This may be a more difficult task for some more than others.
+This may be a more difficult task for some.

 If finding colors that complement each other is difficult, you may want to take a look at what others have done.
 Spend some time online looking at landscaping arrangements.
 Better yet, spend an evening walk through your community with the intention of noticing what your neighbors have done (and compliment them on their lawn if it is appropriate).